 Medical Editor: John P. Cunha, DO, FACOEP

-Digibind (digoxin immune fab) is used as an antidote to treat a life-threatening overdose of digoxin or digitoxin.
-It is not for treating a mild digitalis overdose.
-This medication may be available in generic form.
-Side effects are uncommon.
-Serious side effects include fever, high potassium (slow heart rate, weak pulse, muscle weakness, tingly feeling), low potassium (confusion, uneven heart rate, extreme thirst, increased urination, leg discomfort, muscle weakness or limp feeling), feeling short of breath even with mild exertion, or swelling, rapid weight gain.
+Digibind (digoxin immune fab) contains antigen binding fragments and is used as an antidote to treat a life-threatening overdose of digoxin or digitoxin.
+Digibind is not for treating a mild digitalis overdose.
+Digibind may be available in generic form.
+Side effects of Digibind are uncommon.
+Tell your doctor if you experience serious side effects of Digibind including fever, high potassium (slow heart rate, weak pulse, muscle weakness, tingly feeling), low potassium (confusion, uneven heart rate, extreme thirst, increased urination, leg discomfort, muscle weakness, or limp feeling), feeling short of breath even with mild exertion, swelling, or rapid weight gain.

 Our Digibind (digoxin immune fab) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.